CodecoolGlobal/tech-interview-workbook-zoltanMaroti/docs/module_oop.md

 #### If you have a variable, that shall store a positive whole number between 0 and 200, what primitive type would you use to store it?
 #### What is the "golden rule" of variable scoping in Java?
 What is the lifetime of variables?
 #### What is the purpose of the ‘equals()’ method?
+In Java, string ```equals()``` method compares the two given strings based on the data/content of the string.
+If all the contents of both the strings are same then it returns true.
+If all characters are not matched then it returns false.

 #### What is the difference between '==' and 'equals()'?
+In general both equals() and “==” operator in Java are used to compare objects to check equality but here are some of the differences between the two:

+- Main difference between .equals() method and == operator is that one is method and other is operator.
+- We can use == operators for reference comparison (address comparison) and .equals() method for content comparison.
+In simple words, == checks if both objects point to the same memory location whereas .equals() evaluates to the comparison of values in the objects.

 #### What does the ‘static’ keyword mean?
 Everything in Java must have a type. ```static``` tells Java compiler that this is a method that is part of the class, but is not a method for any other instance of the class.
 We can apply java ```static``` keyword with variables, methods, blocks and nested class. ?Csak az adott osztály hívhatja meg a függvényt.?